• Menu

 19. LaMancha Goat

-The LaMancha Goat has tiny ears, that when observed from afar, make it seem as though they have none.
-These are sturdy little guys who can survive in many types of environmental conditions.
-These goats provide us with quality dairy which contains a high content of butterfat and allows us to make rich cheeses and other products.
+The LaMancha goat has tiny ears that, when observed from afar, make it seem as though they have none.
+These are sturdy little guys who can survive in many unique environmental conditions.
+These goats provide us with quality dairy which contains a high butterfat content and allows us to make rich cheeses and other products.
 They are primarily found in Oregon and all over Spain.

 20. Leopard Seal

-If you want to spot a Leopard Seal, you will have to head to Antarctica.
+If you want to spot a leopard seal, you’ll have to head to Antarctica.
 These mammals play an important role in the Antarctic ecosystem by eating a lot of the overpopulated fish and species in the ocean.
 They are known predators and eat approximately six percent of their body weight daily.

 Learn More: Doc.govt.NZ